LabCorp's David P. King Keynotes Triad BioNight March 30

-The event will run from 6 to 9 p.m. at the Sheraton Greensboro Hotel at Four Seasons.
+The event, hosted by the Center's Piedmont Triad Office and the Advisory Committee for Biotechnology in the Piedmont Triad, will run from 6 to 9 p.m. at the Sheraton Greensboro Hotel at Four Seasons.

 Co-chairs for Triad BioNight 2017 are Patti Crawford Church, director, client relations & relocation at Berkshire Hathaway HomeServices Carolinas Realty, and Jill Keith, Ph.D., professor of biochemistry in the department of biological sciences at Winston-Salem State University.
 Keith is also an adjunct professor in physiology and pharmacology at Wake Forest University Health Sciences.